Eday: Natural history

 In the early 19th century Patrick Neill wrote of the local flora that "Eda is a mossy island; a great part of it consisting of barren marshy heaths.
 Juncus uliginosus here covers whole acres; and the pretty little plant Radiola millegran, or all-seed, is everywhere strewed."
-Over 120 species of wild plants have been recorded on the island including bog myrtle found nowhere else in Orkney.
+Over 120 species of wild plants have been recorded on the island, including bog myrtle found nowhere else in Orkney.

-In the mid-17th century, Eday was described as being "absolutely full of moorland birds" and today there are red-throated divers on Mill Loch, Arctic skuas and bonxies on the moors and black guillemot offshore.
+In the mid-17th century, Eday was described as being "absolutely full of moorland birds", and today there are red-throated divers on Mill Loch, Arctic skuas and bonxies on the moors and black guillemot offshore.
 Shore birds include meadow pipit, rock pipit and ringed plover.
-The woodland at Carrick House attracts a variety of migrants and otters can be seen around the coasts.
+The woodland at Carrick House attracts a variety of migrants, and otters can be seen around the coasts.
 There are colonies of harbour and grey seals on Muckle Green Holm, Little Green Holm, Faray and Holm of Faray, and white-beaked dolphin, minke whale and killer whale are occasional visitors to the area.
-A ranger provideds guided walks throughout the year.
+A ranger provides guided walks throughout the year.